Watchmaker Glossary

 Clock

-Generic term attributed to any time instrument (gnomon, clepsydra, sundial, hourglass, mechanical clock) and which common usage today reserves for a non-portable time mechanism often equipped with a chime (pendulum or grandfather clock) , operating only in a fixed position.
+Generic term attributed to any time instrument (gnomon, clepsydra, sundial, hourglass, mechanical clock) and which common usage today reserves for a non-portable time mechanism often provided with a strike (pendulum or floor clock) , operating only in a fixed position.
 In a time distribution system, we usually speak of a master clock (the central mechanism which delivers the pulses) and a secondary clock (the one which receives them and which only serves to indicate the time).

 Clock which, driven by its own weight, slides along a rectilinear rack.